iremini/password-generatorr/README.md

 2. Run the script using Python.

 ## About
-Visit my website for more projects and updates: [Your Website] https://ireminiapk.com/
+Visit my website for more projects and updates: https://ireminiapk.com/